PaarthPandey10/ibm-z-mainframe-lab/01-fundamentals/06-rexx1/README.md

 - **Zowe CLI Installation:**
   - Installed the `@zowe/cli` package globally using npm (`Node Package Manager`) on Windows.
-  - [cite_start]Configured TSO and z/OSMF profiles to enable secure, password-less communication with the host[cite: 231].
+  - Configured TSO and z/OSMF profiles to enable secure, password-less communication with the host.
 - **Data Set Management:**
   - Copied source members `SOMEREXX` and `GUESSNUM` from `ZXP.PUBLIC.SOURCE` to the personal dataset `Z87191.SOURCE` using Zowe Explorer.
 - **REXX Execution:**